-Behaviour Incident Category Mi Low and Medium Risk (Ris Major High and Extreme Risk (Risk Assessment Score Table) Definition Examples Definition Examples Bullying/h arassment Only record incidents of Bullying here.
+Behaviour Mil nor Major Incident Category Low and Medium Risk (Ris k Assessment Score Table) High and Extreme Risk (Risl k Assessment Score Table) Category , Definition Examples Definition Examples Bullying/h arassment Only record incidents of Bullying here.
 Bullying is an ongoing and deliberate misuse of power in relationships through repeated verbal, physical and/or social behaviour that intends to cause physical, social and/or psychological harm.
 It can involve an individual or a group misusing their power, or perceived power, over one or more persons who feel unable to stop it from happening.
 Cyberbullying refers to bullying that is carried out through information and communication technologies Physical bullying: when a person (or group of people) uses physical actions to bully, such as hitting, punching, tripping or pushing.
 Repeatedly and intentionally damaging someone's belongings is also physical bullying.
-Verbal bullying Repeated or systematic name calling, insults, homophobic or racist remarks and verbal abuse Covert bullying Such as lying about someone, spreading rumours, playing a nasty joke that make the person feel humiliated or powerless, mimicking or deliberately excluding someone Psychological bullying For example, threatening, manipulating or stalking someone Defiant/th reats/ to adults This is when a student refuses to comply with teacher instructions or directions, answers back or argues.
+Verbal bullying Repeated or systematic name calling, insults, homophobic or racist remarks and verbal abuse Covert bullying Such as lying about someone, spreading rumours, playing a nasty joke that make the person feel humiliated or powerless, mimicking or deliberately excluding someone Psychological bullying For example, threatening, manipulating or stalking someone Defiant/th reats/ to adults This is when a student refuses to comply with teacher instructions or Initial non compliance directions, answers back or argues.
 This category is not to be used for threats to adults, only defiance towards adults (this is recorded as verbal misconduct).
-Initial non compliance Disruptive This is when a student causes any interruption by displaying TalkingCalling out Repeated disruption or a significant disruption to a Sustained loud talking/yelling
+Disruptive This is when a student causes any interruption by displaying TalkingCalling out Repeated disruption or a significant disruption to a Sustained loud talking/yelling